Finding You (film): Plot

-They part ways upon landing, Beckett immediately gets swamped with fans and Finley gets warmly greeted by her Irish host family, the Callaghans Nora and Sean.
-Emma is their teenaged daughter, also one of Beckett's megafans.
-Told they have recently inherited a B&B, in the morning Finley bumps into Beckett in the dining room, discovering he is staying there also.
+Upon landing, Beckett is immediately swamped by fans.
+Finley is greeted by Alex's former Irish host family, Nora and Sean Callaghan, and their teenage daughter Emma, a Beckett megafan.
+The family recently inherited a bed and breakfast (B&B).
+The next morning, Finley discovers Beckett is also staying there.

-The next day, Finley is at school, while Beckett is on set.
-His manager-father Montgomery reminds him to keep the director happy, as a multiple film deal is in the works.
-At the B&B, Nora gives Finley her late brother's notebook, full of writings and sketches.
-Intrigued by the last, unfinished sketch which was labeled with her name, she makes it her goal to hunt it down.
+On set, Beckett's manager-father Montgomery reminds him to keep the director happy, as a multiple-film deal is at stake.
+At the B&B, Nora gives Finley Alex's notebook, full of notes and sketches.
+Intrigued by the last, unfinished one of a grave with a broken Celtic cross in a churchyard with a church ruin labeled Finley, finding it becomes her goal.

-Beckett convinces Finley to help him run his lines, in turn he will help her find the location of the sketch and see the sights.
-In her extension course, she is tasked with completing a service contract, accompanying a local senior citizen for at least 20 hours.
-They then must write a paper on what they learn.
+Beckett convinces Finley to help him run his lines, in exchange for helping her find the location of the sketch and see the sights.
+In her extension course, Finley must complete a 20-hour service contract, accompanying the cantankerous local senior citizen Mrs. Cathleen Sweeney, then write a paper on it.
+Cathleen is rumored to have married her sister Fiona Doyle's boyfriend for his money.